sequ3ster/esp_flying_delorean/README.md

 $${\color{red}WARNING!}$$: The car must never be switched on unless it is resting on its wheels in road mode, otherwise there is a risk of breaking the gears.
-The On/Off Button and also the mqtt power switch don't work when the Delorean is flying.
+This is why the on/off button and the mqtt power switch do not work when the Delorean is flying.
 <br><br>

 **Firmware**
 <br>The released firmware is for the D1 Mini (Clone).
-But maybe it works also for other ESP8266 Board.
+But maybe it works also for other ESP8266 Boards.
 Feel free to build your own version with the Arduino IDE.
 Then you need also to upload the Data folter to LittleFS.
 <br><br>

 **Installation**
 <br>For the firmware installation I can recommend the online tool from Espressif. [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/)
 <br><img src="/images/esptool.png" width="300"><br>
-Use 115200 Baud, Address 0x0000 for the latest Firmware and Address 0x200000 for the littleFS Image.
-The littleFS Image contains pictures for the Web Frontend.
+Use 115200 baud, address 0x0000 for the latest firmware and address 0x200000 for the littleFS image.
+The littleFS image contains images for the web frontend. $${\color{red}Attention!}$$ Flashing the littleFS image deletes the MQTT configuration.
 <br><img src="/images/esptool_latest.png" width="300">
 <img src="/images/esptool_littlefs.png" width="300">
 <br><br>